ksss/mruby-research/README.md

-# mruby-mruby
+# mruby-research

-mruby binding for mruby
+research for mruby

 ## Synopsis